animavita/animavita/README.md

 <p align="center">
   <a href="#blush-why">Why</a> •
-  <a href="#how-to-use">Roadmap</a> •
+  <a href="#dizzy-roadmap">Roadmap</a> •
   <a href="#zap-tech-stack">Tech Stack</a> •
-  <a href="#handshaking-contributing">Contributing</a> •
+  <a href="#handshake-contributing">Contributing</a> •
   <a href="#tophat-license">License</a> •
   <a href="#art-about-me">About Me</a>
 </p>

 ## :blush: **Why?**

 Animavita is a combination of two Latin words, ‘Animal’ and ‘Vitae’, which means respectively ‘Animal’ and ‘Life’.
-Animavita was born to help rescue abandoned animals and to facilitate adoption.
+This is an idea to create or animate something that was born a while ago, when I realized that facebook is used to publicize adoption and also ask for help for animals that lives on the streets.

+Animavita's purpose is not to change how people use facebook to the activities described above, but to centralize the helpful information in a single application.
+Anyone can make an adoption request, but it doesn’t mean that the pet will be automatically adopted.
+It means that the person interested can talk to the person who registered the pet, allowing both sides to have a conversation, and the user to research and decide his favorite pet.

 ## :dizzy: **Roadmap**